Taking the humble slipper, and injecting it with cutting edge thinking and design.

 My eureka moment came when I realised we needed an easy way to bring sustainable heated warmth into the slippers themselves.
 And so the heat pad concept was born, developed, and now welcomed with open arms (or feet) by many fellow cold feet sufferers.

-I’m proud that I’ve elevated the humble slipper to the highly acclaimed SnugToes and given our customers the chance to finally experience warm, snuggly, happy feet.
+I’m proud that I’ve elevated the humble slipper to heated and sustainable SnugToes, giving you the chance to experience warm, snuggly, happy, eco-friendly feet

 Simi Sokan